GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 #### User Account Authorization
 In order to perform an Opportunity API operation, the following is required:
-* beta.SAM.GOV user account with either ‘Contracting Officer’ role or ‘Contracting Specialist’ role. <br/>
+* beta.SAM.GOV user account with either ‘Contracting Officer’ role or Administrator role. <br/>
 **Note:** To submit any opportunity for an office, user should provide Federal Hierarchy (FH) Organization Id or Activity Address Code (AAC) (procurement/non-procurement).